Vaur/Raytracer/README.md

 ===

 16/07/2014:
+- Coordinate class is now done.
+Next things to do is the objects.
-I'm currently working on the Coordinate object that stores coordinates and allows us to do calcul on it.
+- I'm currently working on the Coordinate class that stores coordinates and allows us to do calcul on it.